Kids Planet Circle Logo

 Will a size 1 nappy fit a newborn?

 For most babies, yes.
-Kit & Kin size 1 nappies are designed for 2–5kg (4–11lbs), and the average newborn usually falls well within this range.
+Kit & Kin size 1 nappies are designed for 2–5kg (4–11lbs), and the average newborn falls well within this range.

 What size nappies should my 12-month-old be in?